hclayton1095/DScapstone/slides.md

 ---

-### BERT

-- Deep learning language model developed by Google in 2018.
-- Introduced bidirectional transformers.
-- Excels at contextual language understanding.

----

 ### finBERT

-- Open-source, domain-specific adaptation of BERT introduced by Dogu Tan Araci in 2019.
+- Open-source, domain-specific adaptation of BERT Model introduced by Dogu Tan Araci in 2019.
+- BERT: Deep leaning language model that pioneered bidirectional transformers.
+Developed by Google in 2018.
 - Pre-trained and fine-tuned on financial texts.
 - More accurate for financial terminology but computationally heavier.